-Grants are up to $40,000, with coaching support, to undertake complex conservation projects that connect previous work and typically focus on creating enduring systems to ensure conservation outcomes in the long-term, for example creating a new, self-supporting NGO.
-Applications for Leadership Awards will only be considered once a full final report, financial report and evaluation form have been submitted for the CLP Follow-up project.
+Grants are up to $50,000 to undertake complex conservation projects that connect previous work and typically focus on creating enduring systems to ensure conservation outcomes in the long-term, for example creating a new, self-supporting NGO.

 Award winners should be high potential early to mid-career conservationists, who through training and experience are now able to build the capacity of others.
 Projects should be sustainable and effective, increasing the viability of threatened populations and influencing national policy.